telerik/xaml-docs/controls/radcombobox/styles-and-templates/combobox-styles-templates-overview.md

 To apply the customized ControlTemplate, use the __NonEditableTemplate__ and __EditableTemplate__ properties of RadComboBox.
 NonEditableTemplate is applied when the __IsEditable__ property of the control is set to False (default).
 EditableTemplate is applied when IsEditable is True.

->All elements in the ControlTemplate that contains "PART_" in their Name should be presented in the template.
+>All elements in the ControlTemplate that contains "PART_" in their Name should be present in the template.
 Those are required elements used in code by the control.
 Removing the required elements will lead to missing functionality or runtime errors.

 ## See Also
 * [Edit Modes]({%slug radcombobox-features-edit-modes%})